jtoaha/freecodecamp-projects/fcc-markdown-previewer/README.markdown

 A Pen created on CodePen.io.
 Original URL: [https://codepen.io/jtoaha/pen/zYrOGqK](https://codepen.io/jtoaha/pen/zYrOGqK).

 This Markdown Previewer was built as a project for the Free Code Camp Front End Libraries Track.
-It is implemented using React, React-Redux, and vanilla CSS.
+It is implemented using React, React-Redux, Marked.js library (parses text to corresponding html format) and vanilla CSS.
 This being a Codepen project, all components had to be placed in one js file.

 Overview of project:
 This project is divided into two sections, which are housed in 2 seperate React components.